-Drainage solutions can be a practical method of foundation repair in certain instances.
-Often times, inexperienced foundation repair evaluators miss this relatively easy solution, and instead recommend dozens of steel piers or concrete piers.
+Drainage solutions are a practical method of foundation repair in certain instances.
+In many cases, an inexperienced foundation repair inspector will miss this relatively easy solution, and instead recommend dozens of steel piers or concrete piers.

-Poor drainage often leads to the need for foundation repair and house leveling, which is why drainage solutions and proper drainage are so important.
+Poor drainage can lead to foundation repair and house leveling, which is why drainage solutions and proper drainage are so important.
 Let’s explain how this effects the foundation.

 Clay soil moisture content around a foundation is effected by uneven watering, neighbors watering, hillside run-off, and the sun.
 Typically, the southwest corner receives the hottest, afternoon sun, baking water out of the clay soil.
 If drainage is inadequate, water may accumulate, causing the soil to swell.

-When moisture collects under a Dallas Forth Worth concrete slab, or pier and beam house, the clay soil swells.
+When moisture collects under a concrete slab, or pier and beam house, the clay soil swells.
 This swelling of the clay soil leads to upheaval of the foundation.
-Due to improper drainage, the clay soil under the foundation does not maintain a constant moisture level, which leads to uneven stress on the concrete slab, causing concrete slab bending and cracking.
-As the slab bends, even before breaking, damage will occur to masonry, sheetrock and tile floors.
+Due to improper drainage, the clay soil under the foundation does not maintain a constant moisture level, which leads to uneven stress on the concrete slab, causing the concrete slab to bend and crack.
+As the slab bends, even before breaking, damage will occur to masonry, Sheetrock and tile floors.

 Cracks in these materials are signs of foundation problems that should be acted upon to minimize foundation repairs.

 Our comprehensive on-site evaluation may include recommendations for drainage correction that you can implement at little or no cost.
 Granite can provide drainage correction as a part of a total foundation repair.

 Practical solutions to fix drainage problems:

 - Proper slope of soil away from house

 - Gutter and A/C run-off control